-

 Additional diagnoses covered by SOP

-- Barrett's adenocarcinoma;
+- Barrett's adenocarcinoma

-- Carcinoma of the oesophagus;
+- Carcinoma of the oesophagus

-- Malignant melanoma of the oesophagus;
+- Malignant melanoma of the oesophagus (primary)

 Conditions not covered by SOP

-- Carcinoid tumour of the oesophagus#
+- Carcinoid tumour of the oesophagus #

-- Hodgkin's lymphoma* of the oesophagus
+- Hodgkin lymphoma of the oesophagus *

-- Soft tissue sarcoma* of the oesophagus
+- Non-Hodgkin's lymphoma of the oesophagus *Soft tissue sarcoma of the oesophagus *

 - Secondary/metastatic cancer/carcinoma involving the oesophagus (code to primary cancer site)